 Tenancy in the Student Organization Complex (SOC) is approved by the Illini Union Board.
 Specific space assignments are made by the Assistant Director of the Office of Registered Organizations.
 Requests for specific space allocation will be considered based on the following criteria:

 - Following any changes made in accordance of VIII.A. (above), the organization in the cubicle with the highest percentage space count will have the highest priority to have the option to occupy a larger cubicle, should that percentage be equal to or higher than the percentage requirement for the type of area they are requesting and should there be available space in that area.

 To maintain office space in the Illini Union, each organization must register each year with the Office of Registered Organizations by the third week of the fall semester, as well as comply with the Space Checks.
 All organizations are checked daily to assess usage of the office space.
 The survey will be conducted by an Illini Union representative.

 - The will occur at a minimum of a 12 week period starting no sooner than the first full week of classes in the fall semester through the last day of classes fall semester, and resuming no sooner than beginning of classes spring semester and concluding by the end of April.

 - Spot checks will be made Monday through Friday, 9am – 9pm for a total of no less than 65.
 A schedule will be drawn by the Office of Registered Organizations of each hour of each weekday; at least one and not more than two of each of these hours will be surveyed during the space check.
 The space checks will not occur on weekends, holidays or during vacation periods.

-- The Office of Registered Organizations student employees will conduct space checks between 10am and 5pm and Illini Union staff will conduct the rest.
+- The Office of Registered Organizations student employees will conduct space checks between 10am and 5pm, the Office of Registered Organizations staff will conduct the rest.